Paranormal Activity: Plot

-Micah brings home a Ouija board.
-When the couple leaves the house, the camera records the demon moving the board's pointer on its surface, which then spontaneously catches fire.
-Katie is increasingly aggravated by Micah's flippant behavior and pleads to contact the demonologist, but he refuses.
-The couple finds non-human footsteps on baby powder Micah sprinkled in the hallway; they lead to a burnt photograph of a young Katie in the attic, thought to have been destroyed in a house fire.
-Outside intervention is unavailable, as the demonologist is out of the country and Dr. Fredrichs is afraid of making the demon angrier.
-The next night (20), Katie is pulled out of the bedroom by an unseen force.
-Micah discovers a bite mark on her back the morning after, motivating him to get out of the house, but Katie abruptly insists on staying, showing signs of a possession.
+Katie is increasingly irritated by Micah's flippant and dismissive behavior about the strange activity.
+Micah brings home a Ouija board against Katie's wishes.
+When the couple leaves the house for a night out, the camera records the board's planchette moving by itself before the board spontaneously catches fire.
+Katie pleads with Micah to contact a demonologist but he refuses and continues his efforts to document events.
+The couple wakes one night to find non-human footsteps on baby powder Micah sprinkled in the hallway; they lead to an open attic hatch.
+Micah discovers a burnt photograph in the attic which features a young Katie, though the photo was thought to have been destroyed in a house fire over a decade prior.
+After Katie finally reaches out to the demonologist and learns he is out of the country, psychic Dr. Fredrichs returns but is alarmed by the energy of the home and flees.
+The next night, Katie is pulled out of bed and tormented by an unseen force.
+The next morning, Micah photographs a bite mark on Katie's back, motivating him to prepare to get them out of the house, but Katie, now showing signs of a possession, abruptly changes her mind and insists that they stay.

-On night twenty-one, Katie gets out of bed again and stares at Micah for two hours before going downstairs.
-She screams for Micah, and he rushes to help her.
-Afterward, Micah screams in pain with loud thuds.
-After a moment of silence, Micah's body is hurled at the camera which is knocked off the tripod, revealing Katie standing in the doorway with blood on her shirt.
-She crawls to Micah's body, then looks up at the camera with a grin.
-As she lunges toward the camera, her face takes on a demonic snarl, and the scene cuts to black.
-The epilogue text states that Micah's body is discovered by the police, and Katie is missing.
+On Night #21, Katie gets out of bed again in a trance and stares at Micah for hours before going downstairs.
+Shortly thereafter, she screams for Micah, who frantically rushes to help her.
+Loud thuds are heard downstairs and Micah screams in pain.
+A few minutes later, Micah's body is hurled at the camera and Katie is revealed standing in the doorway with blood on her shirt.
+She crawls to Micah's body and sniffs it, then looks up at the camera with a grin, lunging at the camera with a demonic snarl on her face before the scene cuts to black.
+The epilogue text states that Micah's body was discovered by the police days later, and Katie whereabouts are unknown.

-Alternate endings
+Various endings

-Once Paramount acquired the film, the original ending was shown at only one public viewing before being scrapped; two new endings were developed, one theatrically released above and the other available as an alternate ending on home releases.
+Once DreamWorks/Paramount acquired the film, the original ending was shown at only one public viewing before being scrapped; two new endings were developed, one theatrically released above and the other available as an alternate ending on home releases.